adelapazborrero/slack_jack/README.md

 1. **Get Channel List**: Select option 1 to retrieve and display the list of Slack channels available to the bot.
 2. **Send Message to Channel**: Select option 2 to send a message to a chosen Slack channel.
 You'll be prompted to select a channel and input a message.
+3. **Send Payload to Channel**: Select option 2 to send a message to a chosen Slack channel.
+You'll be prompted to select a channel and input an option for predefined payloads, remember to upload the blocks as you will for links etc.
-3. **Print Sent Messages**: Select option 3 to print the list of messages that have been sent by the bot.
+4. **Print Sent Messages**: Select option 3 to print the list of messages that have been sent by the bot.
-4. **Save Sent Messages**: Select option 4 to save the sent messages as a JSON file.
+5. **Save Sent Messages**: Select option 4 to save the sent messages as a JSON file.
 The filename will include the bot's username and the current date.

 # Setting up a test bot